The Beginning and End of Religious Liberty

 - Baptist contributions to religious freedom, and many more.

-The contributors equip churches, pastors, and Christian citizens to uphold this “first freedom” given by God and defended by Christians throughout our nation’s history.
+The chapters are designed to equip churches, pastors, and Christian citizens to uphold this “first freedom” given by God and defended by Christians throughout our nation’s history.

 First Freedom, Second Edition